amy-hyunji/style-transfer-paraphrase/README.md

-# Reformulating Unsupervised Style Transfer as Paraphrase Generation (EMNLP 2020)
+# Reformulating Unsupervised Style Transfer as Paraphrase Generation (EMNLP 2020) -> Revised to Korean Ver. (한국어 버전)

+**기존의 GPT2를 KoGPT2로 수정**
+* Works in both transformers 4.0 and 3.0
+* Use KoGPT2 model from [kogpt2-transformers](https://github.com/taeminlee/KoGPT2-Transformers)

-This is the official repository accompanying the EMNLP 2020 long paper [Reformulating Unsupervised Style Transfer as Paraphrase Generation](https://arxiv.org/abs/2010.05700).
+This is the **revised repo from official repository for usage in KOREAN** accompanying the EMNLP 2020 long paper [Reformulating Unsupervised Style Transfer as Paraphrase Generation](https://arxiv.org/abs/2010.05700).
 This repository contains the accompanying dataset and codebase.

 This repository is a work-in-progress, but we have released several models, evaluation scripts, training code and demos.